The answer is probably.

 - Might be harmful to the immune system

 Triclosan isn't an essential ingredient in many products.
-While triclosan added to toothpaste has been shown to help prevent gingivitis, there's no evidence that antibacterial soaps and body washes containing triclosan are more effective than plain soap and water in preventing illness and the spread of certain illnesses, according to the FDA.
-It's also uncertain whether this ingredient is safe for long-term daily use.
+Triclosan added to toothpaste has been shown to help prevent gingivitis.
+However, there's no evidence that antibacterial soaps and body washes containing triclosan are more effective than plain soap and water in preventing illness and the spread of certain illnesses, according to the FDA.

-While many manufacturers have started removing this ingredient from their products, if you're concerned about triclosan, look for products that don't list triclosan in their ingredients.
+Many manufacturers have started removing this ingredient from their products.
+If you're concerned about triclosan, look for products that don't list triclosan in their ingredients.

 - Calafat AM, et al. Urinary concentrations of triclosan in the U.S. population: 2003-2004.
 Environmental Health Perspectives.
 2008;116:303.